Rubidium: Physical properties

+Chemical properties

+Rubidium is the second most electropositive of the stable alkali metals and has a very low first ionization energy of only 403 kJ/mol.
+It has an electron configuration of [Kr]5s1 and is photosensitive.
+Due to its strong electropositive nature, rubidium reacts explosively with water to produce rubidium hydroxide and hydrogen gas.
+As with all the alkali metals, the reaction is usually vigorous enough to ignite metal or the hydrogen gas produced by the reaction, potentially causing an explosion.
+Rubidium, being denser than potassium, sinks in water, reacting violently; caesium explodes on contact with water.
+However, the reaction rates of all alkali metals depend upon surface area of metal in contact with water, with small metal droplets giving explosive rates.
+Rubidium has also been reported to ignite spontaneously in air.

 Compounds

 Rubidium chloride (RbCl) is probably the most used rubidium compound: among several other chlorides, it is used to induce living cells to take up DNA; it is also used as a biomarker, because in nature, it is found only in small quantities in living organisms and when present, replaces potassium.
 Other common rubidium compounds are the corrosive rubidium hydroxide (RbOH), the starting material for most rubidium-based chemical processes; rubidium carbonate (Rb2CO3), used in some optical glasses, and rubidium copper sulfate, Rb2SO4·CuSO4·6H2O.
 Rubidium silver iodide (RbAg4I5) has the highest room temperature conductivity of any known ionic crystal, a property exploited in thin film batteries and other applications.

 Rubidium forms a number of oxides when exposed to air, including rubidium monoxide (Rb2O), Rb6O, and Rb9O2; rubidium in excess oxygen gives the superoxide RbO2.
 Rubidium forms salts with halogens, producing rubidium fluoride, rubidium chloride, rubidium bromide, and rubidium iodide.